joohoi/acme-dns/README.md

 - HTTP API automatically acquires and uses Let's Encrypt TLS certificate
 - Simple deployment (it's Go after all)
 - Supports SQLite & PostgreSQL as DB backends

+## Usage

+Using acme-dns is a three-step process (provided you already have the server set up, or are using a service):

+- Get credentials and unique subdomain (simple GET request to https://auth.exmaple.org/register)
+- Create a (ACME magic) CNAME record to your existing zone, pointing to the subdomain you got from the registration. (eg. `_acme-challenge.domainiwantcertfor.tld.
+CNAME a097455b-52cc-4569-90c8-7a4b97c6eba8.auth.example.org` )
+- Use your credentials to POST a new DNS challenge values to an acme-dns server for the CA to validate them off of.

+After that, crontab and forget.

 ## API